 If you click "Clean up system files," you may notice a lot more space that can be cleared.
 "Windows Update Cleanup" is an important resource hog, as we often forget to delete previous Windows updates which are no longer needed.

 Likewise, previous Windows installations can consume a lot of extra memory, and you may be surprised as to how much space you can save, like I was

 You will eventually have a complete summary of system files that could use a cleanup.
 In the following example, I could save up to 43 GB of memory taken up mostly by updates and previous Windows installations.

 - Select all of the above files and click the "OK" button to permanently delete them.
 You will get a warning message that can be safely ignored.

 The cleanup will take anywhere from a few minutes to up to an hour depending on how much disk space you recover.

-Once done, you can optimize and defragment the drives to increase their efficiency.
+Once done, you can optimize and defragment the drives from the "Tools" tab to increase their efficiency.

-Go to "Quota Settings” under disk management and ensure any disk quotas are disabled.
+Go to "Quota Settings" from the "Quota" tab and ensure any disk quotas are disabled.

 NDU is a resource-monitoring setting, and its dependencies can cause sudden memory spikes when many applications are open.
 Right-click to modify the settings.